WHO public health prizes and awards

-World Health Organization Prizes and Awards are given to recognise major achievements in public health.
+World Health Organization (WHO) public health prizes and awards are given to recognise major achievements in public health.
 The candidates are nominated and recommended by each prize and award selection panel.
 The WHO Executive Board selects the winners, which are presented during the World Health Assembly.
 Some of these awards are originally stated by WHO and other were inherited from the League of Nations.

 Léon Bernard Foundation Prize

-Established in 1937 in memory of Professor Léon Bérard (1876–1960), one of the founders of the League of Nations, to celebrate outstanding service in the field of social medicine.
+Established in 1937 in memory of professor Léon Bérard (1876–1960), one of the founders of the League of Nations, to celebrate outstanding service in the field of social medicine.
 The prize is awarded when there is enough funding, consisting of a bronze medal and a sum of 2500 CHF to be awarded to a person who has accomplished it.

 Ihsan Doğramacı Family Health Foundation Prize

-Established in 1980 by Professor İhsan Doğramacı (1915–2010) to celebrate paediatricians and child health specialists who have given distinguished service in this field every two years.
+Established in 1980 by professor İhsan Doğramacı (1915–2010) to celebrate paediatricians and child health specialists who have given distinguished service in this field every two years.
 The prize consists of a gold-plated silver medal, a certificate, and an honorarium for services in the field of family health.

 Sasakawa Health Prize

 On the idea and with financial support from Mr Ryōichi Sasakawa (1899–1995), Chairman of the Japan Shipbuilding Industry Foundation and President of the Sasakawa Memorial Health Foundation, the award was founded in 1984.
-The Sasakawa Health Prize consists of a statuette and money of the order of $30,000 USD to be given to a person(s) and/or of the order of $40,000 USD to be given to an institution(s), who have accomplished outstanding innovative work in health development, such as the promotion of specific health programmes or significant advancements in primary health care, to encourage the further development of health.
+The Sasakawa Health Prize consists of a statuette and money of the order of US$30,000 to be given to a person(s) and/or of the order of US$40,000 to be given to an institution(s), who have accomplished outstanding innovative work in health development, such as the promotion of specific health programmes or significant advancements in primary health care, to encourage the further development of health.

 United Arab Emirates Health Foundation Prize

 The prize was established in 1993 under the directive of HM Sheikh Zayed Bin Sultan Al Nahayyan (1918–2004).
-The prize consists of a certified award, a plaque, and up to $40,000 USD.
+The prize consists of a certified award, a plaque, and up to US$40,000.
 The prize can be awarded to more than one person or institution that has made an outstanding contribution to health development.

 Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah Prize

 His Highness Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah (1929–2020) Prize is awarded for research in health care for the elderly and health promotion by the State of Kuwait Health Promotion Foundation to the individual(s) or institution(s).
-The prize consists of a certificate of achievement, a plaque from the organization's founder, and an amount of money that cannot exceed $40,000 USD.
+The prize consists of a certificate of achievement, a plaque from the organization's founder, and an amount of money that cannot exceed US$40,000.

 Lee Jong-wook Memorial Prize for Public Health

 Established in 2008 in memory of Lee Jong-wook (1945–2006) to celebrate outstanding contributions to public health that went beyond the call of normal duties.
-The prize consists of a plaque and a sum of money which will not exceed $100,000 USD.
+The prize consists of a plaque and a sum of money which will not exceed US$100,000.